3.2 CMC Appointment, Tenure, and Promotion Procedures

 The President determines whether to appoint an existing faculty member or to recruit an outside candidate.
 The President will consult with the involved department and the Dean of the Faculty prior to final determination.

 If an existing faculty member is to be appointed, the President will request a formal recommendation from the involved department, from the Dean of the Faculty, and from the APT Committee.
-The President will take the recommendations of the APT Committee to the Board of Trustees.
+The APT Committee will then make a recommendation to the President, who will convey that recommendation to the Board of Trustees for final approval.

 If an outside candidate is to be recruited for a named professorship, the President will formally appoint the search committee after consultation with the involved department and the Dean of the Faculty.
 Generally, the search committee will be not fewer than three nor more than five people.
 The search committee will normally be chaired by a faculty member from the involved department and include the Dean of the Faculty.
 Where appropriate, the search committee may include a faculty representative from outside the involved department.
 The regular affirmative action and APT procedures will be followed.